seawolf42/lessons/circuitpython/class_materials/exercise_phototransistor.md

 We start by turning on pixels 0 and 9 (at the top of the board) to white.
 The CPX board has a light sensor that returns the brightness.
 You read the value at `cpx.light` and you get back a floating point value.
 We read the ambient light and then repeatedly compare current to ambient and translate our number on that scale to a brightness value between 0 and .3.

+## Experience Points

+See if you can modify this program so that the ambient level adjusts slowly towards the current reading.
+This will cause the lights to brighten when the board goes from dark to light but then dim again as they re-normalize for the new light level.

 ## Resources

 * [Docs » adafruit_circuitplayground.express](https://circuitpython.readthedocs.io/projects/circuitplayground/en/latest/api.html)